electron/governance/wg-api/best-practices.md

 If an API is designed to accept an array of items, consider providing methods of creating, reading, updating, and deleting items.

-In the case of third-party libraries, one might want to add a single item rather than replacing existings items.
+In the case of isolated components (e.g. third-party libraries), one might want to add a single item rather than replacing existings items.

 ```js
 // Bad: third-party libraries can only replace registered schemes